 Co-Regional Advisor and Equity and Inclusion Team Member Laura Parnum writes quirky and humorous middle grade novels and is a freelance fiction copyeditor.
 She is an SCBWI critique group leader, volunteers as an elementary school library assistant, and has provided reading and writing support for students in Philadelphia.
 Her first novel, Peril at Price Manor (HarperCollins 2023), received the Pennsylvania Library Association's 2024 Carolyn W. Field Award for best book for young people by a Pennsylvania author or illustrator.
-Her second novel, The Haunting of Bellington Cottage, is due to release in July 2025.
+Her second novel, The Haunting of Bellington Cottage (HarperCollins 2025), is a Junior Library Guild Gold Standard Selection.

 Andrea Denish is passionate about writing picture books that both educate and entertain young readers.
 She is the author of The Way We Say Hello (Starry Forest Books, 2023) and Everyone Loves a Parade!* (Astra Books for Young Readers, 2020).
 A former school teacher, Andrea now works in the children’s department of her township library, where she leads a series of nature-themed storytimes.
 When she’s not at her keyboard, Andrea enjoys tracing her family history through archival research or playfully keeping tabs on her adult-aged twins.
 She lives in Ambler, Pennsylvania, with her husband and their very spoiled dog, Fozzie.
 In her role as PAL coordinator for the Eastern PA region, Andrea hopes to support published book creators in expanding their reach.